w00jay/arxiver/README.md

-## arXver
+## arxiver

-ArXiv article management and recommender suite
+`arxiver` is a set of tools designed to manage and search arXiv articles of interest.

 ### __Status: Pre-release hack__